 Economic dependence.
 An employee is generally dependent on their job for financial stability.
 Independent contractors are self-employed so they are providing their services to several different clients at the same time.
 Losing one client is not ideal, but will not generally cripple their business.

 "This distinction may be part of the reason why employees are eligible for unemployment benefits if they're laid off due to no fault of their own, but independent contractors are not," adds Breedlove.

 When you hire a nanny, senior caregiver or other household employee, you must give them a W-2 to file their personal income tax return.
 Independent contractors are given a Form 1099 to handle their taxes.
 Aside from tax forms, managing a household employee is a year-round process because there are tax and payroll-related procedures to follow.
 With independent contractors, these tasks are not necessary, which is why some families purposefully misclassify their caregiver.

 Attempting to classify an employee as an independent contractor by giving them a Form 1099 is considered tax evasion in the eyes of the IRS.
 If you're caught, you'll owe all the back taxes you should have been paying to the IRS and the state during the time you had a caregiver and be subject to additional fines.
 The IRS, Department of Labor and the majority of states have signed a formal Memorandum of Understanding to share information between agencies in order to combat worker misclassification.

 Aside from avoiding tax-related headaches, there are more benefits to properly classifying your household employee.
-You may qualify for tax breaks that can lower your costs and you'll help your caregiver because the paystubs you provide help them qualify for things like car loans and mortgages.
-And if you're worried about the administrative tasks of filing taxes, HomePay can take these items off your plate so you'll gain peace of mind.
+You may qualify for tax breaks that can lower your care costs and you'll help your caregiver because the paystubs you provide help them qualify for things like car loans and mortgages.
+And if you're worried about the administrative tasks, our nanny tax service can take these items off your plate so you'll gain peace of mind.